Sweet Tooth (Twisted Metal): Other media

 Sweet Tooth is also an unlockable character in War of the Monsters (2003) for the PlayStation 2, a game in which Incognito used the TM:B engine to make a movie monster fighting game.
 One of the characters, Agamo, has Sweet Tooth as the fourth skin.
 To unlock it, the player must beat the story mode of Twisted Metal: Black with Sweet Tooth and have the save on the memory card.
 Sweet Tooth is represented by a tall mech with the signature flaming clown head, and often breaks out in his usual laughter throughout the game.

 Sweet Tooth appears as a playable character in the crossover fighting game for the PlayStation 3, PlayStation All-Stars Battle Royale.

 Sweet Tooth's ice cream truck appears as a vehicle customization in the 2015 Psyonix game Rocket League.

-In the television series, he is physically portrayed by Joe "Samoa Joe" Seanoa and voiced by Will Arnett.
+In the television series, he is physically portrayed by Joe Seanoa and voiced by Will Arnett.
 Marcus Kane is shown to have once been a child actor who suffered a mental breakdown on air and stabbed his canine costar Billy to death with a knitting needle, earning him the name "Needles" Kane.
 He spent the rest of his life in various mental institutions until the apocalypse, when he murdered his mother and stepfather and lived alone in an abandoned Las Vegas resort until the events of the series.